-After primary, selected middle schools in Kashmir to open from today
+After primary, select middle schools in Kashmir to open from today

 Srinagar, Aug 21: Jammu and Kashmir administration is all set to open middle schools in the Kashmir Valley from today, two days after primary schools were made functional.